Storhamar Hockey

-Storhamar Hockey, often referred to by its initials SIL, is a Norwegian ice hockey team based in Hamar, Norway.
+Storhamar Hockey, commonly known as Storhamar Ishockey or often referred to by its initials SIL, is a Norwegian professional ice hockey team based in Hamar, Norway.
 The club currently plays in the EliteHockey Ligaen, the highest level of Norwegian hockey.
 The club has won eight regular season titles and seven national championships since its founding on 18 March 1957.
 Storhamar play their home games in the CC Amfi.
 The club also includes the largest junior department in Norwegian ice hockey.
 The team colours are yellow and blue.

 History

 The 1952 Winter Olympics inspired local Hamar youth to form a hockey club in the area.
 The first ice rink was constructed in 1955, and Storhamar was formally accepted into the Norwegian Ice Hockey Association two years later.